nomath4u/radiusnetworks.github.io/_posts/2014-06-24-making-an-ibeacon-using-androids-hidden-apis.md

 ##Final Thoughts

 We here at Radius Networks are excited to see Android catching up with iOS in this area.
 Many of our developer-partners and customers have been asking us for this functionality.
-No, we finally have some parity.
+Now, we finally have some parity.

-* iBeacon is an Apple trademark
+Note: iBeacon is an Apple trademark